Business, Fashion, & Culture of Asia

 - Transportation to and from the chosen NYC airport: Varies

 - International Health Insurance (if applicable): $20

 All students are required to attend the LIM College Study Abroad Pre-Departure Orientation.
 The time and date of the Orientation will be communicated to all accepted participants.
 All students are also required to attend one or two additional meetings determined by the faculty leaders during the preceding semester.

 For international students, please meet with the Coordinator of International Student Services to discuss your study abroad eligibility and current student visa status.
-You will also need to meet with the Study Abroad Coordinator regarding your need for a Schengen visa, depending on your citizenship.
+You will also need to meet with the Study Abroad Coordinator regarding your need for a tourist/visitor's visa, depending on your citizenship.